 Beaver Valley Club Hikes

-Hiking happens in the Beaver Valley in all four seasons.
+Hiking happens in the Beaver Valley in all seasons.
 The Club runs organized hikes weekdays and weekends.
 New hikers are welcome to join any of the Club’s organized hikes.
 Membership is not required to participate.

 Hikes vary in length and level of difficulty; most are moderately-paced.
 Terrain and walking-speed are indicated for all organized hikes.
 Review the Hike Rating System.
 Hike participants must be able to complete the specified length of the hike within their own ability or with help from their own support person within the time allowed.
 Check Participant Guidelines to arrive prepared to hike.

-Important note on using Google Maps!
+Important!
 Google Maps prioritizes fastest and shortest routes.
 In rural areas of the Beaver Valley, this may include sections that are not winter-maintained or road allowances that are not suitable for automobiles.
 Avoid following routes that take unmaintained roads or roads too narrow for two lanes of traffic.